thomasburgess/thomasburgess.github.io/_drafts/2021-06-13-Wald-intervals.md

 fig.savefig("binomnorm.png", transparent=True, bbox_inches="tight")
 ```

-{% enddetails %}

  [Figure 2.](#figure-2) shows another view into the validity of the normal approximation.
 Here, $n$ is held fixed, and the ratio normal/binomial for each $k$ and $p$ is plotted.
 The ratio should be $\approx1$ when the normal approximation is valid.
 When $p\approx\hat{p}$ the ratio is close to 1, but other regions can be far off.
 In practice, the true value of $p$ is unknown.
 Thus, rules of thumbs on the number of trials and successes needed in the approximation cannot ensure that the bad regions are avoided.

 {% figure [caption:"Figure 2: The ratio of the normal approximation $\mathcal{W}(n,p)$ probability density and the true $\text{Binom(n,p)}$ probability mass for $n=50$.
 Along the diagonal $p=\hat{p}$, the ratio is close to 1.
 These are the most probable values, and here the approximation is quite good.
 At low $p$ and $\hat{p}$, the normal is higher than the binomial.
 When $p$ increases this situation switches around.
 This effect is symmetric in the diagonal."] %}
 ![](/assets/images/2021-06-13/binomnorm_ratio.png){: #figure-2 width="50%"}
 {% endfigure %}

-{% details Click arrow to expand code to generate Figure 2... %}

 ```python
 def plot_binomnorm_ratio(n: int, ax: plt.Axes = None) -> mpl.image.AxesImage: